fgm/g2/README.txt

 Drupal will be missing the module to load G2 entries.
 If you do not modify any of these nodes, reinstalling the module will restore consistency and enable a clean noed deletion and uninstall later on.

-Upgrading from the 4.7 branch to the 6.1 branch is NOT INCLUDED, so it needs some manual help.
-Contact the maintainer if the need arises.

 5. Ruby XML-RPC client
 ----------------------